mahdyaslami/simple-validation/README.md

 # Simple Validation

-This package provide validation array, object and etc.
+This package provide validation for array, object and etc.

 I have use compsite pattern to writing this package.